How to Cope with Christmas Anxiety

 If you’re feeling bombarded to spend more money and socialise, by TV adverts and social media, consider taking a break from technology.

-How Can You Support Someone In Your Circle If They Are Struggling With Their Mental Health?
+How To Support Someone If They Are Struggling With Their Mental Health

 If you’re worried about the mental health of someone you love, you might be scared of saying the wrong thing or say nothing and avoid talking to them about it all together, however just starting a conversation and asking how someone is feeling and managing can really help them to open up.